Haggi1181/Disfuse-FORS-Analasis-Functions/README.md

 # Disfuse-FORS-Analasis-Functions
-Python Module Created for My Masters in Physics Project in Diffuse Fibre Optic Reflector Spectral Analysis
+Python Module Created for My Masters in Physics Project at Exeter University in Diffuse Fibre Optic Reflectence Spectral Analysis

 ONLY FOR GOOGLE COLAB